Çağlar Söyüncü

 Söyüncü's first senior professional team was the Turkish second division Altınordu.
 In the summer of 2016, he joined SC Freiburg of Germany's Bundesliga, before moving to Leicester City in 2018.
+He made 132 total appearances for Leicester, winning the FA Cup and FA Community Shield in 2021.
+In 2023, he moved to Atlético Madrid of La Liga and soon on to Fenerbahçe, initially on loan.

-He made his senior national team debut in 2016.
+Söyüncü made his senior national team debut in 2016 and has earned over 50 caps for Turkey.
+He was part of the Turkish squad at UEFA Euro 2020.